VertaAI/modeldb/client/verta/docs/examples/tutorials/ingredients.rst

 ^^^^^^^^^^^^^^^^^

 Next, let's version the environment that we want to use to train models.
-We'll use the previous commit as base and build on a branch:
+We'll use the previous commit as the base for a new branch to build on:

 .. code-block:: python